Anna Halprin: Early years

-Halpin was born in Winnetka, Illinois, the daughter of Ida (née Schiff) and Isadore Schuman.
+Halprin was born in Winnetka, Illinois, the daughter of Ida (née Schiff) and Isadore Schuman.
 Born into a Jewish family, Halprin was exposed from a very early age to dance, due to her grandfather's involvement in religious dancing.
 At 4 years old, Halprin was enrolled by her mother in ballet class to satisfy young Anna's urge to dance.
 Quickly realizing that the structured environment was no place for a mind and soul as creative as Halprin's, her mother withdrew her from the class and put her into a class that was more focused on movement.
 At the age of 15, Halprin began studying the techniques of Ruth St. Denis and Isadora Duncan.

 In 1938, she attended University of Wisconsin under the direction of one of her lifelong mentors Margaret H'Doubler.
 H'Doubler emphasized the importance of personal creativity and highly encouraged the study of anatomy in order to obtain the most effective ways of moving.
 Halprin abandoned the stylized forms of modern technique to create her own way of reproducing the art of everyday life.
 Merce Cunningham shared the same need to reject the emotional expressiveness of modern dance.
 However, instead of using chance as a way to make movement like Cunningham did, Halprin turned to improvisation to investigate ways of making community.
 Because of H'Doubler, Halprin understood the conception of where invention in dance begins, and from this she could help form the basis of the next generation's ideas of postmodern dance.

 She met her husband, landscape architect Lawrence Halprin, while in college.